Q. Wait isn’t this speed dating?

 Q. Who attends these events?

 We literally have people from all walks of life come to these events.
 From locals who have lived the areas since birth, to university students, to international people on working visas.
 There is no exclusions for anyone based on who you are or where you are from.
-Everyone young or old, foreign or North American is in the same boat: To find people to live with.
+Everyone is in the same boat: To find people to live with.

 Q. Do I have to agree on a room there and then?

 No, the event is only intended to help with the filtering process.
-At these events you are given the opportunity to rule out roomates/rooms because of incompatibilities, rather than waste whole evenings doing so the traditional way.
-At the end of the event you will probably have narrowed it down to 3 or 4 rooms or flatmates.
+At these events you are given the opportunity to rule out roommates/rooms because of incompatibilities, rather than waste whole evenings doing so the traditional way.
+At the end of the event you will probably have narrowed it down to a couple of roommates.

 Q. Can we swap details on the night?

-Q. How many roomates/rooms will I be able to see?
+Q. How many roommates/rooms will I be able to see?

-As we usually have a over 100 people come to these events you are bound to meet a lot of people throughout the night.
+We usually have a large number of people attend these events, so you are bound to meet a lot of people throughout the night.
 Even though not everyone will have something you are looking for, there will be a good amount of potential roommates and rooms that fit your criteria.
 We do encourage you to talk to as many people as you can.
-Even though there may be 1 or 2 preferences different to what another person has to offer, we have found that it is still a good idea to talk to them as compromises can be made if you get on.
+Even though there may be 1 or 2 preferences different to what another person has to offer, we have found that it is still a good idea to talk to them as compromises can be made if you guys get on.

 Q. The event is mixed but I only want to live with a male/female?